 The patient advisors will inform the work of the project by participating in two to three rounds of surveys and a focus group meeting that will aim to capture patients’ experiences and reports on measures that matter to them in their specific situation (PROMs*).
 These experiences and preferences will be taken into account when formulating the advice for EU policy makers, and ensures that patient experiences and priorities are integrated into the project from the start.

 Who are we looking for?

-- Ten People living with high-risk medical devices, particularly, but not limited to:
+- Twenty People living with high-risk medical devices, particularly, but not limited to:

 - Cardiovascular devices (Drug eluting stents, Bioresorbable vascular scaffolds, Surgical heart valves, Transcatheter aortic valve replacement, Transcatheter mitral valve repair, Left atrial appendage occlude, Leadless pacemaker, Subcutaneous implantable cardioverter, defibrillator)

 - Orthopaedic devices (Hip joint replacement [total hip cups, heads, liners, and stems], Knee joint replacement [total knee systems, unicompartmental knee systems])

 - Diabetic medical devices (implantable continuous glucose monitoring system, implantable insulin pumps, automated insulin delivery devices)